How does life insurance work in UK?

 Both level and decreasing term life insurances are suited to different needs.
 One isn’t better than the other, but one may fulfil your personal needs more effectively.

-For instance, if you have large expenses (such as an interest-only mortgage or family living costs) level term life insurance may be more suitable.
+For instance, if you have large expenses (such as an interest-only mortgage or family living costs) level term life insurance may be more suitable to help cover these costs.

-However, if you've a repayment mortgage and this is all you wish to cover a decreasing term life insurance can reduce in line with your remaining mortgage balance - making it an ideal option.
+However, if you've a repayment mortgage and this is all you wish to cover, then decreasing term life insurance could be an ideal option to help cover this as it can reduce in line with your remaining mortgage balance until both reach £0.

 What happens if I outlive my term life insurance?